What’s all the fuss about ClickFunnels?

 ClickFunnels vs Infusionsoft

-Infusionsoft (or Confusionsoft as its detractors call it!), is massively complex product that is horrendously expensive.
+Infusionsoft, is quite complex and overpriced for what it offers.
 You can’t just get started on your own — you have to pay somebody to set it up for you which may cost up to $2000!

 Thereafter you’re in for at least $300 per month, and it is notoriously difficult to use.